rfjakob/gocryptfs/Documentation/MANPAGE.md

 Setting this option forces the filesystem to read-only and noexec.

+#### -force_owner string
+If given a string of the form "uid:gid" (where both "uid" and "gid" are substituted with positive integers), presents all files as owned by the given uid and gid, regardless of their actual ownership.
+Implies "allow_other".

+This is rarely desired behavior: One should *usually* run gocryptfs as the account which owns the backing-store files, which should *usually* be one and the same with the account intended to access the decrypted content.
+An example of a case where this may be useful is a situation where content is stored on a filesystem that doesn't properly support UNIX ownership and permissions.

 #### -fsname string
 Override the filesystem name (first column in df -T).
 Can also be passed as "-o fsname=" and is equivalent to libfuse's option of the